ottopaulsen/node-red-contrib-power-saver/docs/guide/README.md

 ### Calculate and run schedule

 This is the step where the value is produced.
-Based on the prices received, the optimal schedule for you is calculated automatically, based on you configuration.
+Based on the prices received, the optimal schedule for you is calculated automatically, based on your configuration.
 You can choose between the following strategies:

 | Strategy     | Node                        | Description                                                     |
 | ------------ | --------------------------- | --------------------------------------------------------------- |